qookei/paaliaq/README.md

 ## Specifications

-Using the Colorlight 5A-75B (v8.2 specifically) with the following specifications as the base FPGA board:
+Using the iCESugar-pro SoM with the following specifications as the base FPGA board:

  - Lattice ECP5 LFE5U-25F FPGA
- - 8MiB of SDR SDRAM
+ - 32MiB of SDR SDRAM
- - 4MiB SPI flash (holding the bitstream, with free space after it)
+ - 32MiB SPI flash (holding the bitstream, with free space after it)
- - 2x GbE PHYs (unused for now, plans for use include debug interface and a NIC)
+ - SD card slot
+ - RGB led

-The project is currently using a soft-core 65C816 implementation, with future plans for a daughterboard holding an actual 65C816 chip, and breaking out various IO interfaces (UARTs, GPIO, etc).
+The project is currently using a soft-core 65C816 implementation, with future plans for a custom PCB holding an actual 65C816 chip, a SODIMM slot for the FPGA SoM and breaking out various IO interfaces (HDMI, UARTs, GPIO, etc).

 ## How?